Paul Kemsley: Rock Joint Ventures Ltd

 By 1995, Kemsley wanted to start his own business and he established a property and securities company with "the £1,800 he had left in his pocket."
 This was Rock Joint Ventures Ltd, formed with Joe Lewis of ENIC Group, a British investment company, and Spurs chairman Daniel Levy.
-Rock was an investor and developer of commercial and residential property, but specialised in land trading.
-It also had a private hedge fund that specialised in acquiring strategic stakes in public companies, the most well-known being their 28% share in Countryside Properties plc in 2004, which they sold to the chairman for a profit of £12 million.
+Rock was an investor and developer of commercial and residential property, but specialized in land trading.
+It also had a private hedge fund that specialized in acquiring strategic stakes in public companies, the most well-known being their 28% share in Countryside Properties plc in 2004, which they sold to the chairman for a profit of £12 million.

 By 2007, Rock's property portfolio was valued at £750 million.
 Lewis parted from the company around that time.
 It set up a joint venture with HBOS to build a £1bn property portfolio.
-However, in the wake of the financial crisis of 2007–2010, Rock was placed into administration in June 2009, ending Kemsley's involvement.
+However, during the 2008 financial crisis, Rock was placed into administration in June 2009, ending Kemsley's involvement.
 The administrator PwC began selling the major properties of the portfolio, which included the Selhurst Park stadium, in October 2009.
 HBOS lost hundreds of millions of pounds, and Peter Cummings, the banker who had promoted the joint investments in Kemsley's portfolio, was fined £500,000 by the FSA in 2012.
-In a lawsuit filed by Kemsley's former partners against HBOS, Kemsley was accused of being involved in a "self dealing" transaction around a $35 million personal loan from HBOS.
+In a lawsuit filed by Kemsley's former partners against HBOS, Kemsley was accused of being involved in a "self-dealing" transaction around a $35 million personal loan from HBOS.

 Kemsley was well known as an aggressive player in the property business.
-In his most successful property deal he bought 27–35 Poultry, an office block in the City of London, for £40 million in May 2006.
+In his most successful property deal, he bought 27–35 Poultry, an office block in the City of London, for £40 million in May 2006.
 He then sold it within five months to a former Russian government minister for £72 million.
 He has developed successful investments in various online betting operators including Party Gaming, Chinese-licensed Betex, and AIM-quoted FUN Technologies.

 His personal wealth was estimated at £180 million in the Sunday Times Rich List 2008, and he was noted as actively supporting various charitable causes.
-However, in September 2008 he placed a series of large bets that doomed US bank Lehman Brothers would recover, and in May 2009 the spread betting company Spreadex took legal action against him, claiming that he was liable to pay a margin call of £2 million.
+However, in September 2008, he placed a series of large bets that doomed US bank Lehman Brothers would recover, and in May 2009, the spread betting company Spreadex took legal action against him, claiming that he was liable to pay a margin call of £2 million.